|Mortgage Payment (P&I)|

 Local Economic Factors in California

-While the West Coast is attractive to many with its long stretches of coastline, warm weather and plethora of exciting cities, it comes at a price: specifically, high taxes.
-California has some of the highest taxes in the U.S. with a base sales tax rate of 7.5% and a top marginal income tax rate of 13.3%.
+While the West Coast is attractive to many with its long stretches of coastline, warm weather and plethora of exciting cities, it comes at a price: high taxes.
+California's taxes are some of the highest in the U.S., with a base sales tax rate of 7.25% and a top marginal income tax rate of 13.3%.

 Before you decide to move west to the Golden State, you might want to compare the cost of living to your current home.
-If you’re switching coasts and moving from New York, NY to Los Angeles, CA, your cost of living will be 3% lower on average, thanks to lower taxes and housing costs.
+If you’re switching coasts and moving from New York to Los Angeles, your cost of living will be 12% lower on average, thanks to lower taxes and housing costs.
 If you’re trading Austin, a Texas tech hub, for the bigger tech hub of San Francisco, prepare for higher costs.
-You’ll pay 25% more on average to live in the Bay Area due to much higher food, housing and tax costs.
-However, if you’re moving from Portland, Oregon to sunnier San Diego, you’ll only see a 5% increase in your cost of living on average.
+You’ll pay 27% more on average to live in the Bay Area due to much higher food, housing and tax costs.
+If you’re moving from Portland, Oregon to sunnier San Diego, you’ll see a 10% increase in your cost of living on average.

 Mortgage Legal Issues in California